dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 1. **Product Recommendation Algorithm**
     - **Description**: Our recommendation algorithm suggests sustainable alternatives when a user scans a product.
 It identifies similar products and ranks them based on their eco-scores while considering user preferences such as language and country.
     - **Why complex?**: The challenge lies in defining product similarity, as products may differ in characteristics, branding, or ingredients but serve the same purpose.
-Additionally, the system must prioritize eco-friendly choices while ensuring performance remains fast enough for real-time recommendations despite a database of millions of products.
+Additionally, the system must prioritize eco-friendly choices while ensuring performance remains fast enough for real-time recommendations despite a database of hundreds of thousands of products.
     - **Design**:
         - **Input**: A product ID (barcode number).
         - **Output**: A ranked list of recommended products and their information.